davxy/datawok-posts/posts/zk-proof.md

 the graph three coloring problem for it, which is a specialization of the generic problem which only three colors are allowed.

-The following `ZK` protocol has been introduced by the *Oded Goldreich*, *Silvio Micali* and *Avi Wigderson* in the *"All Languages in NP Have Zero-Knowledge Proof Systems"*[GMW] paper and allows proving that we know a solution to the three coloring in ZK.
+The following `ZK` protocol has been introduced by the *Goldreich*, *Micali* and *Wigderson* and allows proving that we know a solution to the three coloring in ZK.

 Protocol:
 1. Peggy draws the graph, assigns to the solution the colors randomly and covers